 JOIN YOUR NEIGHBORS IN SOUNDWALKS WITH CHICAGO TEACHING ARTISTS FOR A UNIQUE OUTDOOR EXPERIENCE IN OUR SOUND ENVIRONMENT AS A LISTENER AND PERFORMER OF YOUR SOUNDSCAPE Chicago Park District’s Night Out in the Parks soundwalks series explore our relationship the sounds around us.
 Discover the […]

-You’re invited to come to a soundwalk at the Pullman National Monument during the Tenth Annual Chicago Calling Arts Festival and Chicago Artists Month.
-This event is co-presented by the Pullman National Monument, Outdoor Afro, Midwest Society for Acoustic Ecology and Borderbend Arts Collective.
-It is also co-sponsored by Pullman Historic Site.
+You are invited to a soundwalk and performance at Pullman National Monument and State Historic Site for the Tenth Annual Chicago Calling Arts Festival, in celebration of Chicago Artists Month.
+This program is co-presented by Pullman National Monument and State Historic Site, Outdoor Afro, Midwest Society for Acoustic Ecology, and Borderbend Arts Collective.

 This week, Chicago Tribune Architecture Critic, Blair Kamin and I had a good chat about the positive role of sound in the design and experience of urban spaces.
 While noise problems at O’Hare Airport and Wrigley Field gain attention, we focused ways that sound reduces […]

-Beginning on October 4 all sounds in the Mixage Fou Sound Bank (sounds from Chicago and from around the world) will be available for the creation of original sound pieces in the following categories: stereo, binaural (headphone 3D sound), surround 5.1, surround Auro 3D 9.1 (height consideration).
-All creative digital and analog sound techniques are allowed, but only sounds from the Sound Bank may be used.
+Beginning October 4 the Mixage Fou Sound Bank will be available for the creation of original sound pieces.
 Works may be music compositions, sound narration, soundscapes, crazy mixes, etc. The duration is limited to 80 seconds.
-Sound compositions should be uploaded directly to www.mixagefou.com.
 The deadline for submission of original sound pieces is November 16.
-Download the complete call for additional details.